IAmTrial/SlashWork/d2widescreenhack.md

 Most people don't use monitors with the 4:3 aspect ratio.
 Nowadays, the 16:9 aspect ratio has become more widespread.
 Some even own monitors with the 21:9 aspect ratio!
 It would be nice if Diablo II could natively support the 16:9 aspect ratio without stretching the display or putting black bars to the sides.

 ## More Recent/Relevant History Leading Up to the Hack
-On April 23, 2014 Reddit user /u/TravHatesMe released a hack at /r/SlashDiablo that allows Diablo II to be played at 1300x700 resolution, but required version 1.13**d**.
-Most players on /r/SlashDiablo were playing the game on version 1.13**c**.
+On April 23, 2014 Reddit user /u/TravHatesMe released a hack at /r/SlashDiablo that allows Diablo II to be played at 1300x700 resolution.
+Although most players on /r/SlashDiablo were playing the game on version 1.13**c**, the hack required version 1.13**d**.
 The fact that the hack had massive amounts of graphical bugs didn't help either.
 Two years passed, and I, /u/IAmTrial took the liberty of adding several fixes to the code that improve the overall graphics display, fixed item movement macros, and backported the hack to version 1.13c.
 After getting approval from /u/kaesekuchenx3 aka PhyRaX, I released the fixed hack to /r/SlashDiablo.

 A few folks at /r/SlashResurgence also wanted to get a port of the hack to their modded server, since the hack would crash with the mod.
 In addition, several users requested for a working Glide mode (and PlugY mode, credits to /u/updawg for requesting both).
 I asked /u/Fohg, the head moderator for permission...and this new hack was born.